How To Apostille Documents in the Philippines: An Ultimate Guide to DFA Authentication

 • If for employment, a DOH stamp per document is required.

-• If the document will be used for other purposes, please obtain the Certification issued by DOH with the attached Medical Certificate.
+• If the document is used for other purposes, please obtain the Certification issued by DOH with the attached Medical Certificate.

 • Must be certified/authenticated by CAAP.